 Getting an accurate figure on how much a build is going to cost is fundamental to a successful construction project.
 Making such a forecast requires a place to collect all your research to help you come up with a realistic price tag.

-What Is a Construction Estimate Template?
+What Is a Construction Estimate?

-Direct costs are those that are directly related to an activity in the project, such as the materials used, the labor employed and the equipment either bought or rented.
+- Direct Costs: Direct costs are those that are directly related to an activity in the project, such as the materials used, the labor employed and the equipment either bought or rented.

-Indirect costs are those that are not allocated for a specific construction activity, such as quality control, security, admin, temporary structures, etc.
+- Indirect Costs: Indirect costs are those that are not allocated for a specific construction activity, such as quality control, security, admin, temporary structures, etc.

 When to Use a Construction Estimate Template

-The construction estimate is started at the planning stage of a project.
+The construction estimate is started at the planning stage of a construction project.
 There are usually four stages to this process:

 1. Order of Magnitude